bsy6766/Visualization/README.md

 # Visualization
-Visualizes simple game techniques for 2D.<br>
+Visualizes simple game techniques for 2D or anything I found interesting.<br>
-Although everything is made for 2D, some techniques can be expanded to 3D (i.e. QuadTree to OcTree or 3D flocking with additional axis)
+Although these are made for 2D, some techniques can be expanded to 3D (i.e. QuadTree to OcTree or 3D flocking with additional axis)<br>
+Project is in progress.

 ## Engine & Language
 Cocos2d-X 3.13<br>